Steven-Vcnt/Steven-Vcnt/README.md

 # Hello!

 I'm currently working as a Data Engineer at Société Générale where I use mainly Python/SQL.

-I'm also a lecturer at ESC Dijon (Business School) for the MSc Data Science & Organizational Behaviour where I am teaching about Cloud computing and data tools.
+I'm also a lecturer for the Business School ESC Dijon (Burgundy School of Business).
+I teach an Azure Cloud course for the MSc Data Science & Organizational Behaviour.

-I am working on the Azure Data Science certification as I would like to develop ML engineering skills.
+I am looking to develop my Data Science skills as I like to play with Public Data, I want to learn about ML Engineering.

-You can contact me through LinkedIn ([linkedin.com/in/vincent-steven](https://www.linkedin.com/in/vincent-steven/)) or by mail ([steven.vincentGNR@gmail.com](steven.vincentGNR@gmail.com)).
+You can contact me through LinkedIn ( ([linkedin.com/in/vincent-steven](https://www.linkedin.com/in/vincent-steven/)) ) or by mail ( [steven.vincentGNR@gmail.com](steven.vincentGNR@gmail.com) ).

-You can also visit my [personal website](https://steven-vcnt.github.io/Steven-Vcnt/) where you will find more information about me and some data content.
+Visit my [personal website](https://steven-vcnt.github.io/Steven-Vcnt/)!
+You will find more information about me and my activities.

+See you around!

 <!--
 **Steven-Vcnt/Steven-Vcnt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.